iotaledger/documentation/channels/0.1/how-channels-works.md

 # How Channels works

 **Channels is a protocol for publishing cryptographic messages on a communication channel.
-This article explains the core concepts of Channels to help you understand how it works.**
+This topic explains the core concepts of Channels to help you understand how it works.**

 ## Roles